 Microsoft Word is a powerful piece of software that conceals many of its most useful features.
 Unfortunately, using Word over time doesn’t improve your skill because you won’t stumble across what you really need to know.
-You can take classes, read a 1,000-page manual, or start reading this series of articles about the rules of Word, which will help you learn to control the most powerful (and maddening) program you may ever use.
-Here are the first five rules to help you with your next Word document.
+You can take classes, read a 1,000-page manual, or read these tips, which will help you learn to control the most powerful (and maddening) program you may ever use.
+Here are five rules to help you with your next Word document.

-Rule One: There Is A Feature For That
+Rule 1: There Is A Feature For That

 This is a very important rule and should be a big red flag when you are working on a document.
 Essentially, if you have to keep doing something over and over to get the document to look the way you want, you must be missing a feature that would make it easier.
 For example, if you don’t like the way your footnotes look so you are “fixing” them by selecting each one and manually changing its formatting, that would constitute an annoying, repetitive and laborious process for which there must be better approach.
 In that particular case, you would simply find the style called Footnote Text and change it which would instantly update all of your footnotes to the formatting you want without selecting any of them.